Interstate matches in Australian rules football: Results (men's)

-Results (Women's football)
+Results (women's)

-As state leagues expanded in the late 2010's to incorporate women's football competitions, there became an opportunity for women's representative matches to be played.
-The first such contest was held between the WAFL and SANFL in 2024.
+As state leagues expanded in the late 2010s to incorporate women's football competitions, there became an opportunity for women's representative matches to be played.
+The first such contest was held between the WAFLW and SANFLW in 2024.
+As of April 2026, SANFLW have played in all matches of this kind and boast a 3–1 win-loss record.

 Bold text indicates the home team.